 The City of Dunwoody's Volunteer Coordinating Committee promotes and facilitates volunteer involvement through partnership with nonprofit organizations, local merchants, government, places of worship, schools, and individuals for personal and community enrichment.
-The City may work with the Volunteer Coordinating Committee to help mobilize volunteers and reach out to other organizations affiliated with the City, such as the Chamber of Commerce, to promote the need for volunteers or volunteered services as they pertain to City events and City co-sponsored events.
+The City may work with the Volunteer Coordinating Committee to help mobilize volunteers and reach out to other organizations affiliated with the City to promote the need for volunteers or volunteered services as they pertain to City events and City cosponsored events.